deepset-ai/haystack/docker/README.md

 docker buildx bake gpu
 ```

-You can override some variables to build custom images, for example if you
+You can override any `variable` defined in the `docker-bake.hcl` file and build custom
-want to use a branch from the Haystack repo:
+images, for example if you want to use a branch from the Haystack repo:
 ```sh
 HAYSTACK_VERSION=mybranch_or_tag BASE_IMAGE_TAG_SUFFIX=latest docker buildx bake gpu --no-cache
 ```